 Jon Greenbaum, chief counsel for the Lawyers’ Committee for Civil Rights, which represents the coalition, confirmed Tuesday that there was no resolution during the mediation period, but said he remains confident the HBCUs would prevail in court.

-The coalition of HBCUs – Morgan State, Coppin State, Bowie State and the University of Maryland Eastern Shore – first filed the case against Maryland in 2006, alleging that the state had failed to dismantle vestiges of segregated higher education, including by underfunding the four institutions and by allowing traditionally white state universities to continue creating new degree programs that were duplicative of programs at the historically black schools.
+A coalition of advocates and alumni from the HBCUs – Morgan State, Coppin State, Bowie State and the University of Maryland Eastern Shore – first filed the case against Maryland in 2006, alleging that the state had failed to dismantle vestiges of segregated higher education, including by underfunding the four institutions and by allowing traditionally white state universities to continue creating new degree programs that were duplicative of programs at the historically black schools.

 In U.S. District Court, the coalition prevailed in claims that program duplication had perpetuated the segregation of Maryland’s higher education system.